pokynmr/iPick/README.md

 <img src="figures/cross-peaklist.png" width="650" border="1">

-The frequency of the resonances for each peak will be visualized in the Peak Histogram (Figure 5) by clicking the Peak Histogram button of the cross-validation window.
+The frequency of the resonances for each peak will be visualized in the Peak Histogram (Figure below) by clicking the Peak Histogram button of the cross-validation window.
 Less frequently occurring resonances help the user to identify false-positives.
 It is also possible for the user to view associated histogram bars on the histogram by selecting one or more peaks from the spectral views and clicking the Show the selected peaks button.

 <img src="figures/histogram.png" width="900" border="1">